trsong/trsong.github.io/_posts/2019-08-01-DailyQuestionsAug.md

 The path does not have to pass through the root, and each node can have any amount of children.
 ```

+### Sep 20, 2019

+Find the smallest positive number missing from an unsorted array

+You are given an unsorted array with both positive and negative elements.
+You have to find the smallest positive number missing from the array in O(n) time using constant extra space.
+You can modify the original array.

+Examples

+ Input:  {2, 3, 7, 6, 8, -1, -10, 15}
+ Output: 1

+ Input:  { 2, 3, -7, 6, 8, 1, -10, 15 }
+ Output: 4

+ Input: {1, 1, 0, -1, -2}
+ Output: 2

 -->

 ### Sep 19, 2019 LC 987 \[Medium\] Vertical Order Traversal of a Binary Tree